 What is Bruxism?

 According to the Mayo Clinic, bruxism is a condition characterized by unconscious teeth grinding or clenching.
-It can occur during waking hours (awake bruxism) or while sleeping (sleep bruxism).
-The latter is considered a sleep-related movement disorder and may lead to various complications.
+It can occur while awake (awake bruxism) or during sleep (sleep bruxism).
+Sleep bruxism is classified as a sleep-related movement disorder and is often associated with other sleep conditions, such as snoring or sleep apnea.
+While occasional grinding is common, chronic bruxism can lead to serious tooth damage, jaw pain, headaches, and other complications.

 Signs and Symptoms

-The signs and symptoms of bruxism range from tension headaches and flattened teeth to jaw disorders and sleep-related issues like snoring and sleep apnea.
-Recognizing these indicators is crucial for timely intervention and treatment.
+Recognizing these signs and symptoms of bruxism is crucial for timely intervention and treatment.

 Treatment Modalities